Top Reasons You Should Visit Morocco’s Atlas Mountains at Least Once in Your Lifetime

 © Julian Schaldach / Alamy

 Like their famous cousins on the Rock of Gibraltar, the Barbary macaques that hang out in Ifrane National Park are accustomed to the presence of humans.
-This reserve in the Middle Atlas supports the world’s largest population of these endangered apes, as well as wild boars, jackals and over 200 species of bird.
-They inhabit the largest area of woodland in Morocco – where you’ll also find a cedar tree that’s over 800 years old.
+This reserve in the Middle Atlas supports the world’s largest population of these endangered apes, as well as wild boars, jackals and more than 200 bird species.
+They inhabit the largest area of woodland in Morocco – where you’ll also find a cedar tree that’s more than 800 years old.

 Go skiing at Oukaïmeden